astronomer/docs/learn/use-case-airflow-databricks.md

 ### Project code

-This project consists of one DAG, [renewable_analysis_dag](https://github.com/astronomer/learn-airflow-databricks-tutorial/blob/main/dags/renewable_analysis_dag.py), which performs an ELT process using the Astro Python SDK and a task group created through the Astro Databricks provider that orchestrates two Databricks notebooks in a Databricks Workflow.
+This project consists of one DAG, [renewable_analysis_dag](https://github.com/astronomer/learn-airflow-databricks-tutorial/blob/main/dags/renewable_analysis_dag.py), which performs an ELT process.
+It uses the Astro Python SDK and Astro Databricks provider to orchestrate two Databricks notebooks in a Databricks Workflow.

 First, three separate CSV files, each containing the energy percentages by country for solar, hydro, and wind power respectively, are loaded into a new temporary table in the data warehouse using the [Astro Python SDK `load file` operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html).
 The operator uses [dynamic task mapping](dynamic-tasks.md) to create a mapped task instance for each file provided to the `input_file` parameter of the `.expand` method, which are then executed in parallel.